Charles Sturt University alumna, weekend adventurer and boss mum Emma Turcato shares her experience balancing study, work and motherhood.

 “I won’t fit in”, “I can’t do this” and “I don’t have time” were all thoughts that constantly ran through my mind.
 Initially, fear infiltrated my hopes and dreams.
 It planted a seed of doubt that threatened to stop all that I went on to achieve.

-The reality was that my fears were just that, because I did fit in – CSU was not filled with just school leavers like I’d pictured.
-I was able to connect with a range of students of different ages and backgrounds, all with a different story leading to CSU.
+The reality was that my fears were just that, because I did fit in – Charles Sturt University was not filled with just school leavers like I’d pictured.
+I was able to connect with a range of students of different ages and backgrounds, all with a different story leading to the uni.
 And I made some lifelong friends along the way.

 I did do this!
 In 2017 I graduated with Distinction, was awarded the Executive Dean’s Award for Academic Excellence and have since started working within the industry, every day now doing what I love.